opensearch-project/documentation-website/_analyzers/whitespace.md

 # Whitespace analyzer

-The `whitespace` analyzer breaks text into tokens based only on whitespace characters (spaces, tabs, and others).
-It does not apply any transformations, such as lowercasing or removing stopwords, therefore the case of the original text is retained and punctuation is included as part of the tokens.
+The `whitespace` analyzer breaks text into tokens based only on white space characters (for example, spaces and tabs).
+It does not apply any transformations, such as lowercasing or removing stopwords, so the original case of the text is retained and punctuation is included as part of the tokens.

 ## Example